rahilsh/reserver/README.md

 # Reserver

-Room reservation application with all the required functionality
+Room reservation application with all the necessary functionalities

 ### Reference Documentation
 For further reference, please consider the following sections: